POSTCOMMUNIST REALITIES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “The Left seemed to be stuck in permanent limbo between cynical ex-communist apparatchiks and trendy neo-Marxist thinkers.
 It embraced the Rainbow Formula of minority rights and lost much of the support it may have had among the working class.
 The building of a mass movement would require a vision that took PiS’s strategy seriously and understood shifting class dynamics.“

 “Perhaps PiS was just faster than its rivals in understanding its electorate.
 Perhaps Poland was simply reverting to type.
-Wasn’t this New Normal a lot like the Old Normal—in other words: insular, conservative, xenophobic, and statist?”—from a book on current Polish politics.
+Wasn’t this New Normal a lot like the Old Normal—in other words: insular, conservative, xenophobic, and statist?”—on current Polish politics.

 “Kaczyński has two different visions of international relations, one for the West and one for the East.
 In relations with the West, Poland is the subject of economic and political subordination that limits its sovereignty.
 With regard to the East, the approach is characterized by a liberal or even an idealistic attitude.”